ebloc/ebloc-broker/README.md

 ###### miniLock Setup

-Please check following [tutorial](https://www.npmjs.com/package/minilock-cli).
-Do following code only to generate miniLock ID once and do not lose your passphrase:
+Please check following
+[tutorial](https://www.npmjs.com/package/minilock-cli).
+Do the following code only to generate miniLock ID once and do not lose your passphrase:

 ```bash
 $ mlck id alice@gmail.com --save --passphrase='bright wind east is pen be lazy usual'